Michael Andrew (swimmer): Personal life

-Andrew has a girlfriend named Destiny, they started dating February 1, 2020.
+Andrew has a girlfriend named Destiny, they started dating on February 1, 2020.

 Andrew is a Christian.
-He has said, “Faith is everything.
-I know that God gives life and without God and what he has done for my family and I, there would be no point in swimming or being here.”
+He has said, "Faith is everything.
+I know that God gives life and without God and what he has done for my family and I, there would be no point in swimming or being here."

 Controversy

 In the weeks leading up to the 2020 Summer Olympics, Andrew made headlines for defending his decision to go to Tokyo without being vaccinated against COVID-19, which he had tested positive for a few months prior.
 His decision drew attention from national newspaper USA Today who stated Andrew was the biggest name to come out openly about not getting a COVID-19 vaccine in advance of the 2020 Summer Olympics.
 Athletes were not required to get a COVID-19 vaccine to compete at the 2020 Olympics and estimates put 80 to 90% of athletes on the U.S. team as having received the vaccine, which made Andrew part of the minority that did not get vaccinated.
 Speaking to Reuters via a media conference call, Andrew clarified, "My reason behind it is -- for one, it was in the last moment I didn't want to put anything in my body that I didn't know how I would potentially react to.
 As an athlete on the elite level, everything we do is very calculated.
 For me in the training cycles and especially at trials, I didn't want to risk any days out, because there are periods where if you take a vaccine, you have to deal with some days off."